MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 ### Solution 1)
 One of the first things I did was have the actual Object rotate Towards the player when in AR Space.
 This allows you to always interact with the game
 To make touch placement feel natural relative to the user, I kept a grid oriented towards the player camera using Object.RotateTowards with a slight visual offset.
 It was a simple trick, but it made interacting in physical space easier and more responsive.
 On top of that in order to interact at all.
-I placed an invisible object placed directly behind the grid and strechting out far past the view of the screen in order to make placing the object less tedious.
+I placed an invisible object placed directly behind the grid and stretching out far past the view of the screen in order to make placing the object less tedious.

 ---